joostkremers/ebib/docs/ebib-manual.md

 section [Window Management](#window-management) for details), because that is the only window layout that ensures that the note can be displayed without getting in the way.

+## Using `org-capture` to record notes

+Instead of using Ebib’s own system to record notes, you can also used `org-capture` to do so.
+This has two advantages: first, Org capture templates allow you to specify the type of the note and the location where the note is to be stored more precisely than what Ebib’s system allows.
+Second, you can define more than one template, so you can capture different kinds of notes or record them in different files.

+Note that `org-capture` is only used for creating new notes, not for displaying existing notes.
+Therefore, you still need to configure Ebib to look for notes in the right locations.

+When using `org-capture`, you’ll most likely want to set `ebib-notes-storage` to `multiple-notes-per-file`.
+(Though technically it would be possible to have a single file for each note, there is little reason to go through the trouble of setting that up.)
+In addition, you’ll need to set `ebib-notes-locations` to the files and/or directories you use to store notes.
+There is no point but also no harm in setting `ebib-notes-default-file`; this setting is ignored when you create notes through `org-capture` but Ebib still uses it to search for existing notes.

+In order to use `org-capture` for creating notes, you need to set `ebib-notes-use-org-capture` and you need to add an entry to `org-capture-templates` that you can use to create a note.
+This entry can have any key, description, type and target you like, but the template should be a function.

+The following is an example entry for `org-capture-templates`:

+    ("e"
+     "BibTeX note"
+     entry
+     (file+headline "~/Work/Bibtex/Bib_Notes.org" "Bibliography Notes")
+     (function ebib-notes-create-org-template))

+Because you are free to set the type and target to anything that `org-capture` accepts, you have more control over the way a note is created and where it is stored.

+As mentioned, the only part of this entry that should not be changed is the last line.
+This line specifies that the actual template is created by the function`ebib-notes-create-org-template`.
+This function takes `ebib-notes-template` and converts it into a template that `org-capture` can use.

+The `%`-directives in `ebib-notes-template` are interpreted by Ebib, not by the Org capture mechanism.
+It is therefore still essential that it contains a `%K` directive to create an identifier that Ebib can find.

+It is possible to add `org-capture` directives to the template, though.
+To do this, put an additional `%` before the directive.
+For example, `org-capture` can add a time stamp with `%t`.
+In order to add a time stamp to a bibliography note, write `%%t`:

+    (setq ebib-notes-template "* %T\n:PROPERTIES:\n%K\n:END:\n%%t\n%%?\n")

+`ebib-notes-create-org-template` strips off one `%` and passes the result on to `org-capture`, which then sees `%t` and replaces it with a time stamp.
+(Note that this is the reason why the cursor position is indicated with `%%?`: `ebib-notes-create-org-template` converts it to `%?`, which is used by `org-capture` to position the cursor.)

+Note that this `org-capture-templates` entry should only be selected when creating a note from within Ebib.
+The function `ebib-notes-create-org-template` needs some setup to function properly and this can only be done when it is called from Ebib.
+Therefore, you may want to disable the entry altogether when you call `org-capture` from somewhere else.
+You can do this by configuring the option `org-capture-template-contexts`:

+    (setq org-capture-template-contexts '(("e" ((in-mode ebib-index-mode)))))

+The `"e"` is the key that you’ve chosen for your template.
+This setting ensures that the `org-capture` template associated with the key `"e"` is only shown when `org-capture` is called from a buffer with major mode `ebib-index-mode`, which is Ebib’s index buffer.

+You can also bypass the `org-capture` selection buffer altogether.
+To use `org-capture` for creating notes, you must set `ebib-notes-use-org-capture`.
+Setting it to `t` causes the selection buffer to be popped up.
+However, you can also set it to the key of the template that you use for Ebib notes (`"e"` in the current example):

+    (setq ebib-notes-use-org-capture "e")

+This will cause `org-capture` to bypass the selection buffer and immediately put you in the edit buffer with the relevant template.

+Alternatively, it is also possible to set up more than one `org-capture` entry for Ebib notes.
+This can be useful if you want to use different locations for storing notes or store different types of notes.
+If you do so, you still need to use the same function `ebib-notes-create-org-template` to create the actual template, however.
+`org-capture` itself does not know about Ebib’s databases and cannot access them.
+This is what `ebib-notes-create-org-template` is for.

+If you wish to associate each `org-capture` entry with a different template, you can do so by setting `ebib-notes-template` to a list.
+Each element of the list should itself be a list of two items, the key of the relevant template in `org-capture-templates` and the template to use.

+Note that Ebib only finds one note per entry, so if you create several notes for an entry, Ebib can only display and open the first one it finds.
+More than one note for an entry can still be useful, though, for example as a reading list or to export entries to some Org-based format.
+(You can customise `ebib-notes-template-specifiers` and add new `%`-forms, as discussed above.)

+Note that Ebib also provides an Ebib-friendly command to call `org-capture` directly.
+This command, `ebib-org-capture` (not bound to any key by default), takes the same arguments as `org-capture` and can be used in the same way.
+It makes sure that `ebib-notes-create-org-template` can find the current entry and then calls `org-capture`.

 # Managing a reading list